Alison Brooks: Exhibitions, installations and furniture

-‘The Smile’ was a Project for the 2016 London Design Festival; a public pavilion in the Chelsea College of Art (UAL) Parade ground that showcased the structural and spatial potential of cross–laminated hardwood using American tulipwood.
-ARUP Engineer Andrew Lawrence described The Smile as, ‘The most complex CLT structure that has ever been built.’
-For Brooks, it was the opportunity the stretch the new ‘wonder material’ to the limit whilst demonstrating that the 21st century is an era not of concrete, but of timber.
+The Smile was a project for the 2016 London Design Festival; a public pavilion in the Chelsea College of Art (UAL) parade ground that showcased the structural and spatial potential of cross–laminated hardwood using American tulipwood.
+ARUP engineer Andrew Lawrence described The Smile as "the most complex CLT structure that has ever been built."

 Alison Brooks Architects has contributed to the International Architecture Exhibition of La Biennale di Venezia four times.
-'ReCasting', the practice's notable installation at the 2018 Biennale simulated the critical freespaces of work in housing as four inhabitable 'totems': Threshold, Inhabited Edge, Passage and Roofspace.
-'Home Ground' was Alison Brooks Architects' contribution to the Biennale Architettura 2021 in Venice.
-Situated in the Arsenale, the installation explored how housing defines the way we live together in cities; as households, and by sharing collective ground.
-The practice's work also featured in the central Biennale Pavilion's 'Future Assembly'.
+ReCasting, the practice's notable installation at the 2018 Biennale simulated the critical freespaces of work in housing as four inhabitable "totems": Threshold, Inhabited Edge, Passage and Roofspace.
+Home Ground was Alison Brooks Architects' contribution to the Biennale Architettura 2021 in Venice.

-In 2014 Brooks joined forces with furniture designer Felix de Pass to create a stool for the kitchen as part of a collaborative series for the London Design Festival.